gavinchou/gavinchou.github.io/_posts/2019-05-01-memory-ordering.md

 }
 ```

-Note that every `consume` and be replaced with `acquired`, but not vice versus,
+Note that every `consume` and be replaced with `acquire`, but not vice versus,
 the data dependency is some time hard to figure out, and don't be clever when
-you don't fully understand the consequences by replacing `acquired` with
+you don't fully understand the consequences by replacing `acquire` with
 `consume` if you think it "may" improve the performance.

+`consume` in most cases is a compiler option, the code gen is almost the same as
+`acquire`, `consume` is a compiler optimization option only.

 -----